MOscity/sensor-data-sync/README.md

 - signal_units_dict : {}
 Dictionary for the units of the signals/columns.
 Use None for no units.

-- other_dict : {}
-Additional dictionary, for example wavelengths for some signals.

 ## 2.)
 Synchronization process